sovereigndaddy/blog/_posts/2022-05-13-bitcoin-changed-me.markdown

 ### Why run a node?
   When you run a Bitcoin node, you help:
-  - Bolster and strengthen the network by providing your resources to validate every transaction before it gets added to the Bitcoin blockchain, thus increasing the security of the network.
+  - Strengthen the network by providing your resources to validate every transaction before it gets added to the Bitcoin blockchain, thus increasing the security of the network.
   - Monitor the network to ensure it remains in a healthy state, since your node is constantly validating it will ensure the Bitcoin network has not been manipulated in any way.
   - Increase your own privacy since you can connect your wallet to your own node, you don't have to put your trust in someone else's node when sending/receiving transactions that may compromise your personal information.

 **"NOT YOUR NODE, NOT YOUR RULES"**

 ### Bitcoin Node Devices
-  To help support the network and verify transactions, these are my current node devices:
+  To help support the Bitcoin network and verify transactions, these are my current node devices:

   ***Note: Each of these devices deserves a post, so I won't dive into details here about setup, usage, etc. just know that each of these is running a Bitcoin node ([Full Nodes](https://bitcoin.org/en/full-node) & [Pruned Nodes](https://academy.bit2me.com/en/que-es-un-nodo-podado/)).***